JacobYuan7/RLIP/README.md

 [![GitHub Forks](https://img.shields.io/github/forks/JacobYuan7/RLIP)](https://github.com/JacobYuan7/RLIP)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=JacobYuan7/RLIP)

+**Update on Dec.
+12th, 2022**: The code is under reviewing in Alibaba Group, which will be made public as soon as possible.

 💥**News**! **RLIP: Relational Language-Image Pre-training** is accepted to ***NeurIPS 2022*** as a **spotlight** presentation (Top 5%)!
 Hope you will enjoy reading it.

 This repo contains the implementation of various methods to resolve HOI detection (not limited to RLIP), aiming to serve as a benchmark for HOI detection.
 Below methods are included in this repo: